Newborn Screening Information for Providers:

 Most infants in the NICU are hospitalized for reasons not associated with one of the disorders on the newborn screening panel.
 However, all infants in the NICU are more likely to have false positive results due to confounding factors such as immaturity, birth defects, drug side-effects, or non-standard feeding needs.
 Depending on their health status, infants in the NICU also require special attention when it comes to screening.
 For these reasons, it is critical that all medical staff members that play a role in newborn screening – including neonatologists, neonatal nurse practitioners, nurses, laboratory professionals, and support staff members – understand these nuances and are prepared to follow alternative screening protocols.

-Because of their immaturity, newborns weighing less than or equal to 1800 grams are more likely to have conditions that are missed by standard screening protocols.
+Standard screening protocols can miss affected infants born prematurely, Because of this, we request additional screens at 14 and 30 days on infants born weighing under 2000 grams.
 To address this, we request that additional specimens be collected at 14 days and 30 days of age.
 If the infant is ready for discharge before either of these subsequent screens, a specimen should be collected on the day of discharge.
 If the infant is scheduled to be discharged shortly after the 14-day specimen was collected, please use medical judgment to determine whether a subsequent specimen is warranted.

 Reviewing the results of multiple screens helps us provide a more accurate risk assessment for the infant.
 This reflexive rescreening protocol is intended to reduce both false positive and false negative results.